syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the syncfusion button members,events using buttonSettings.
+Specifies the syncfusion button members, events by using buttonSettings.